-The North American Interfraternity Conference (NIC) is the umbrella group for 56 organizations, 22 of which have chapters on South Carolina's campus.
-The local USC Board, the Interfraternity Council (IFC) hosts bi-weekly meetings with chapter presidents to create events, discuss current issues, and support recruitment efforts.
+The North American Interfraternity Conference (NIC) is the umbrella group for 56 organizations, 23 of which have chapters on South Carolina's campus.
+The local USC executive board, the Interfraternity Council (IFC), hosts bi-weekly meetings with chapter presidents to create events, discuss current issues, and support recruitment efforts.

 On an annual basis, the Interfraternity Council (IFC) assists with a series of events including an annual philanthropy event, National Hazing Prevention Week and Trick-or-Treat with the Greeks.
 The Interfraternity Council also supports all philanthropic events hosted within the community throughout the year.
-This year, the council hosted a basketball tournament to raise money for the Hayden Hurst Foundation.
+This year, the council hosted a basketball tournament to raise money for Camp Cole.